Valvetrain: Valves

 Most modern engines use poppet valves, although sleeve valves, slide valves and rotary valves have also been used at times.
 Poppet valves are typically opened by the camshaft lobe or rocker arm, and closed by a coiled spring called a valve spring.

 Valve float occurs when the valve spring is unable to control the inertia of the valvetrain at high engine speeds (RPM).

+Valve guide

+Valve guides ensure that engine valves are properly aligned, support the intake/exhaust valve stem, stabilize valve angle, and allow heat to escape to the cylinder head.